 \section{Conclusions}

-We employed Bayesian inference with five EoS models---Taylor, $n/3$, Skyrme, RMF, and sound speed (CS)---by integrating multi-physics constraints from nuclear experiments, empirical nuclear inputs, $\chi$EFT calculations of pure neutron matter, and neutron star observations to tightly constrain the nuclear matter parameters governing the equation of state.
+We employed Bayesian inference with five EoS models Taylor, $n/3$, Skyrme, RMF, and CS by integrating multiphysics constraints from nuclear experiments, empirical nuclear inputs, $\chi$EFT calculations of pure neutron matter, and neutron star observations to tightly constrain the nuclear matter parameters governing the EoS.
 The data were organized into five sets: \textbf{Set1} ($\chi$EFT PNM), \textbf{Set2} (terrestrial, empirical, and earlier astrophysical), \textbf{Set3} (new NICER radii of PSR~J0437+4715 and PSR~J0614+3329), \textbf{Set4} (all data combined), and \textbf{Set5} (excluding empirical nuclear inputs).

 The PNM data from $\chi$EFT constrain the slope of the symmetry energy $L_0 \simeq 52 \pm 3$~MeV.
 Data in \textbf{Set2} significantly improve constraints on $K_0$, $Q_0$, and $J_0$, but broaden the uncertainties in $L_0$ and $K_{\mathrm{sym0}}$.
-The inclusion of recent NICER measurements for PSR~J0437+4715 and PSR~J0614+3329 further tighten the constraints on the symmetry energy and its density dependence, particularly $L_0$ and $K_{\mathrm{sym0}}$.
+The inclusion of recent NICER measurements for PSR~J0437+4715 and PSR~J0614+3329 further tightens the constraints on the symmetry energy and its density dependence, particularly $L_0$ and $K_{\mathrm{sym0}}$.
 The combined dataset in \textbf{Set4} yields the most stringent bounds on the nuclear matter parameters and the governing EoS.